 Will National Debt Relief Hurt My Credit?

 Not National, specifically.
-However, the process of debt relief will cause your scores to decline because, rather than pay your creditors directly, you put those payments into a savings account that will be used for payments once your settlements are reached.
-That will take between two to four years, depending on your case.
+However, the process of debt relief will cause your scores to decline because, rather than pay your creditors directly, you put those payments into a type of savings account that will be used for payments once your settlements are reached.
+That will take between two to four years, depending on your case..

 However, it’s important to remember that your credit is lackluster at best now anyway.
 Ironically, that could help nudge creditors to settle your debt, since they can see that bankruptcy will otherwise likely be your next stop.